The Surprising Symbolism of Pinecones

 In Celtic culture and traditions, pinecones were a symbol of fertility and regeneration.
 Celtic women would keep pinecones under their pillows to speed up the process of conception.

 Pinecones have been intricately connected to the largest belief systems in the world.
-Let’s take a brief look at what they represent in Christianity and Hinduism.
+Let’s take a brief look at what they represent in different religions.

 Pinecone on popes staff